HydraWiki/Streamer/README.md

 ####Templates
-There are six built in templates that come with the extension; block, live, minilive, link, viewers, and thumbnail.
+There are seven built in templates that come with the extension; block, debug, link, live, minilive, thumbnail, and viewers.
 By default if no template is specified it uses the block template.

 #####Custom
 Which template is used to display streamer information can be customized through Mediawiki's templating system.
 Using the "template" parameter simply add the template page name into the parser call.  **Example: template=Template:BlockCustom**